 Did You Know?

-According to the Bureau of Labor Statistics, employment in health care fields is expected to grow 18 percent from 2016 to 2026, adding about 2.4 million new jobs.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for medical and health services managers is expected to grow by 32% between 2020 and 2030, adding about 139,600 new jobs.
 This rate is significantly faster than most other fields in the American economy, and the trends are replicated across the globe.

 Many people are attracted to the health care field because of the potential salary.
-The median annual wage for health care professionals in 2017 was $64,770, significantly higher than the national average of $37,690.
+The median annual wage for medical and health services managers was $104,280 in 2020, significantly higher than the national mean

 Multiple factors contribute to this growth.
 Changes in American health care require additional administration, while population increases mean there are more people to care for.
-As health care improves, people are living longer, which means demand for elder care is increasing.
+As health care improves, people are living longer, meaning demand for eldercare is increasing.

-The University of Southern California Executive Master of Health Administration (EMHA) degree focuses on creating a generation of knowledgeable health care administrators.
-If you’re ready to take the next steps to grow your career and improve your local health care services, visit the USC Sol Price School of Public Policy and discover how an online EMHA degree program can help you reach your goals.
+The USC EMHA degree focuses on creating a generation of knowledgeable health care administrators.
+If you’re ready to take the next steps to grow your career and improve your local health care services, visit the USC Price School of Public Policy and discover how an online EMHA degree program can help you reach your goals.

 This ebook gives context for modern health administrators to lead transformations in their organizations and enact policies of consequence